 "In my life I achieve all of my goals, due to my positive attitude, hardworking nature and determination.
-I see all of these qualities benefiting Liberty Training and believe they help to ensure its success."
+I see all of these qualities benefiting Liberty College and believe they help to ensure its success."
 Michelle

 Liberty Training was established in 2013 as a training provider delivering employability and life skills for young people seeking employment, education or training.

 The courses we offered grew from 6 weeks to 30 weeks to meet the demand of our learners who didn't want to leave!
 We added more qualifications including maths and English functional skills, and of course- more activities.

 In 2017, all our hard work paid off when we became a Specialist Post-16 Institution (SPI), and a registered Section 41 provider.

 We can now offer up to a 2 year programme for learners with an Education, Health and Care Plan.
 For more info, see our Extra Support page and our Courses page.

 Our founders, Michelle Smith and Jojo Rassekh, decided to start Liberty Training due to the high demand for alternative training courses for young people in East Kent.
 They believed that their combined knowledge, skills and experience would help them to develop and facilitate fun, informative training courses for young people.

 Michelle and Jojo aimed to set up a training company that would meet the individual needs of each learner, and embrace each learner's unique personality, while helping them to achieve qualifications and progress into employment.